Jubilee

 The highlight was a wonderful sketch starring the Queen and Paddington Bear (a favourite book character from my childhood), featuring a discussion of where one might keep an emergency marmalade sandwich – delightful!

-On day two of the Maker’s Market, I am wearing a dress made from my own design ‘China Mosaic’ (seen below):
+On day two of the Maker’s Market, I am wearing a dress made from my own design ‘China Mosaic’ (seen below).
+You can buy the fabric here.

 Published by Amanda Jane Textiles